iblazhko/cqrs-fsharp/doc/functional-core-imperative-shell.md

 *EventStore Port*, and communicating with external services.

 > *WIP*.
 In principle, this part can be changed to be pure functions as well,
-> with all of the I/O invocations lifted to the outer shell described below.
+> with all the I/O invocations lifted to the outer shell described below.

 Application implements generic Command DTO handler that is using *EventStore Port*, and Event DTO handler that uses *ProjectionStore Port*.